stuartfong1/NFT-Buddy/README.md

 The NFTs bought by the temporary account are displayed here.
 Type the number of the NFT to view its information.
 Once the program is closed, these tokens will disappear.

 ![My NFTs](https://i.imgur.com/vZ6tD58.png)

+#### Disclaimer: I do not own any of the images in the image folder.